UCLALibrary/research-tips/_posts/2010-01-13-reading-for-style.markdown

 <p class="intro"> Stylistic rules and conventions vary greatly across the many unique fields of research.</p>
 <p>Before you start writing your paper, find a few representative articles in your desired field to analyze.
 Ask yourself the following questions to make sure your own writing aligns with disciplinary conventions</p>

-### How do I Find Review Articles?

-Finding a review article is relatively simple, though it varies slightly depending on what database you are using.

 <div class="row z-depth-2 hoverable blue lighten-5">
     <div class="col s12">